-Bear River Head Start has shared the above info Signed: Signed: Date: Child Class Dear Parents/Guardians, We know you care about your children's education, health, and safety and want to protect them.
-We have provided the following information to support your efforts in protecting your children.
 CORPORAL PUNISHMENT Corporal Punishment is NOT ALLOWED in the classroom/building or on the premises.

-The objective of the Education and Early Childhood Development 45 CFR 1304.21 is to provide all children with a safe , nurturing, engaging, enjoyable, and secure learning environment, in order to help them gain the awareness skills, and confidence necessary to succeed in their present environment, and to deal with later responsibilities in school and in life.
+The objective of the Education and Early Childhood Development 45 CFR 1304.21 is to provide all children with a safe, nurturing, engaging, enjoyable, and secure learning environment, in order to help them gain the awareness skills, and confidence necessary to succeed in their present environment, and to deal with later responsibilities in school and in life.
 Each child is treated as an individual in an inclusive community that values, respects, and responds to diversity.
 The varied experiences provided by the program support the continuum of children's growth and development, which includes the physical, social, emotional, and cognitive development of each child.
-(Italics added.)

 Bear River Head Start maintains a zero tolerance policy for any staff member who physically harms a child.
 They will be dismissed immediately, and put on probation while an investigation takes place.
 (Corporal Punishment is physical force and includes but is not limited to spanking, slapping, pulling hair, etc.) There is no physical punishment in Bear River Head Start.

 Parents who use Corporal Punishment as a part of their disciplining are encouraged to refrain while at Bear River Head Start.
 Children need to feel safe and secure while at Bear River Head Start.
 If a parent uses a form of corporal punishment while participating in any Head Start activity, the staff member present will address the situation with the parent in a proactive and confidential manner, if appropriate.

-Bear River Head Start has shared the above information with me/us.
-Signed: Date: Signed: Date:
+BEAR RIVER HEAD START